 On top of that, lower blood levels of zinc were associated with more severe acne in a July 2014 study in Biomedical Research International.

-It's important to note, though, that zinc shouldn't be used as a first-line of treatment for skin problems.
-The researchers from the Dermatologic Clinics review suggest that more research is needed to determine exactly how zinc affects the skin, and which method of administration (oral or topical) is most effective for specific skin issues.
+It's important to note, though, that zinc shouldn't be used as a first-line treatment for skin problems.
+The researchers from the Dermatologic Clinics review suggest that more research is needed to determine exactly how zinc affects the skin, how much is needed to see benefits and which method of administration (oral or topical) is most effective for specific skin issues.
 Talk to your doctor before you use zinc for a skin problem.

 Is Zinc Safe?